fictjs/fict/docs/framework-comparison.md

 Fict is unique in that there is **no** `$derived` or `computed` primitive in the user API.

 - **Pros**: Smaller API surface area.
 "It just works."
 - **Cons**: Implicit magic.
 If the compiler fails to detect dependencies (e.g., inside a black-box function), reactivity breaks.
-Fict mitigates this with `noTrack` and warnings.
+Fict mitigates this with `untrack` and warnings.

 ### 4.2 On-Demand Execution Model